EMPAT94/Notes/shell.md

   $ if [ <test> ]; then <something>; fi
   ```

-  for command sucess | fail, simply do this (not no sq brackets)
+  for command sucess | fail, simply do this (no sq brackets)

   ```sh
   $ if command; then <sucess>; else <fail>; fi